variousauthors/the-valley/NEXTSTEPS.md

            in ocean game state, near handlePlayerMovement

  - [ ] encounter rates by terrain type give the world texture
+ - [ ] encounter tables should be per map, so you load up the encounter table when you change maps

  - [ ] bug! dying doesn't work anymore after re-arranging the graphics tables I suspect it's because we set the LCD flags wrong with regard to